Dollar coin (United States): Trade dollar (1873–1885)

 The trade dollar was produced in response to other Western powers, such as Great Britain, Spain, France, and particularly Mexico, to compete with these trade coins for use in trade in Asia.
 While the previous Spanish dollar of 370.95 gr contained less fine silver than the standard dollar coin of 371.25 gr, Mexican pesos minted after Mexican independence contained a full 377.1 gr of fine silver.

-The American trade dollar therefore had to be made better, at 420 grains of 90% fine silver, fine content 378.0 gr, or 0.44 g more fine silver than the regular circulation Seated Liberty Dollars and Morgan Dollars.
+The American trade dollar therefore had to contain more silver, at 420 grains of 90% fine silver, fine content 378.0 gr, or 0.44 g more fine silver than the regular circulation Seated Liberty Dollars and Morgan Dollars.
 Most trade dollars ended up in China during their first two years of production, where they were very successful.
 Many of them exhibit holes or chopmarks which are counterstamps from Asian merchants to verify the authenticity of the coins.
 Many trade coins of the western powers and large silver coins from China, Korea, and Japan also bear these chopmarks.
 While most chopmarked coins are generally worth less than those without, some of the more fascinating chopmarks can give the coin a modest premium.

 Trade dollars did not circulate in the United States initially, but were legal tender for up to $5.
 Things changed, however, in 1876, when the price of silver spiraled downward as western producers dumped silver on the market, making the trade dollar worth more at face value than its silver content.
 That resulted in trade dollars pouring back into the United States, as they were bought for as little as the equivalent of 80 US cents in Asia, and were then spent at $1 in the United States.
 This prompted Congress to revoke their legal tender status, and restrict their coinage to exportation demand only.
 However, this did not stop unscrupulous persons from buying trade dollars at bullion value, and using them for payment as $1 to unsuspecting workers and merchants.

-Production of the trade dollar was officially discontinued for business strikes in 1878, and thereafter from 1879–1885, produced only as proof examples of the coin.
+Production of the trade dollar was officially discontinued for business strikes in 1878, and thereafter from 1879 to 1885, produced only as proof examples of the coin.
 The issues of 1884 and 1885 were produced surreptitiously and were unknown to the collecting public until 1908.

 In February 1887, all non-mutilated, non-chopmarked outstanding trade dollars were made redeemable to the United States Treasury for $1, and approximately 8 million of them were turned in.